IBMDecisionOptimization/do-ws-pa/README.md

 ### NodeJS Application

-A NodeJa application to prototype use of Decision Optimization by Line of Business.
+A NodeJS application to prototype use of Decision Optimization by Line of Business.

+The application can be created outisde of PA as a prototype application.
+It can be created starting by extracting the data and optimization model, and visualization widgets from an existing WS project.
+It can be configured to answer the needs from a LoB user.

 ![UCP application Screenshot 1](/images/ucp.png)
 ![UCP application Screenshot 2](/images/ucp2.png)